Allometry

 • P: plankton concentration

-• mortality: mortality rate
+• rate: mortality (loss) rate

 source